oanhbui/hydropin/README.md

 This project is licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.

 ## <a name="acknowledgments"></a>Acknowledgments
-* Thanks to Hackbright Accademy guidance and support
+* Thanks to Hackbright Accademy for guidance and support